GitHub Copilot¶

 Copilot Instruction Processing¶

-GitHub Copilot reads copilot-instructions.md and uses it to guide code suggestions.
+GitHub Copilot reads .github/instructions/ files and uses them to guide code suggestions.
 Instructions are most effective when:

 - Clear and specific: Concrete rules work better than vague guidelines